phbradley/alphafold_finetune/README.md

 ## Fine-tuning peptide-MHC (full model)

-For this, please download the companion dataset on Zenodo (*Phil to insert info*)
+For this, please download the companion dataset on Zenodo (actually, the Zenodo upload is not working yet, see above for the dropbox link to the preliminary dataset).

 ```
 python run_finetuning.py \